Rehab Toxicology Testing

 If it is required to determine the drug level, the sample or subject will be subjected to quantitative testing.
 This follow-up test will also confirm the results of our preliminary test.

-Reasons to Conduct Tox Screens
+Reasons to Conduct Rehab Toxicology Testing

 Why Tox Screens Are Important

-Toxicology testing becomes more important once you decide to get help in an addiction treatment facility.
+Rehab toxicology testing becomes more important once you decide to get help in an addiction treatment facility.
 You can only start getting rid of the drugs in your system if you know what kinds of drugs are present and at what level.

 A tox screen at the beginning of your rehab will show us what we at New Creation Treatment should be considering when designing your individualized treatment plan.

-Further tox screens as you continue the Christian rehab program and after will serve as your feedback as to how effective your drug rehab is.
+Further toxicology screens as you continue the Christian rehab program and after will serve as your feedback as to how effective your drug rehab is.
 Knowing the improvements you have attained will also serve as your encouragement to pursue the goal of recovering your physical and mental balance.